Docker Blogging Environment using Github Pages

 It will take some time to pull the 150 MB of Ruby goodies, so let’s deconstruct the command while you are waiting.

-• --env FORCE_POLLING=true … Forces the polling of your workstation directories so you see the results of a change in real time.
+… Forces the polling of your workstation directories so you see the results of a change in real time.--env JEKYLL_ENV=development

-• --env VERBOSE=true … Causes a line to be written in your terminal each time you save as a visual cue that something happened and that all is well.
+… Causes a line to be written in your terminal each time you save as a visual cue that something happened and that all is well.--interactive

-• --interactive … docker daemon setting that keeps the terminal in the foreground.
-Works in conjunction with the VERBOSE environment variable
+… docker daemon setting that keeps the terminal in the foreground.
+Works in conjunction with the VERBOSE environment variable--label=jekyll

-• --name=jekyll_runtime … name the container for ease of reference
+… name the container for ease of reference--tty

-• --publish “$(docker-machine ip jekyll-runtime):4000:80” … Gets the IP address of your current guest machine and maps its port 4000 to port 80 in the container where nginx serves the pages
+“$(docker-machine ip jekyll-runtime):4000:80” … Gets the IP address of your current guest machine and maps its port 4000 to port 80 in the container where nginx serves the pages--rm

 Verify the Environment